 The strategy I recommend is to eat boring stuff Monday through Friday Afternoon.
 Then loosen up on Friday night through the weekend.

-This soup recipe is awesome, because it is filling for the amount of calories you are consuming.
+This soup recipe is awesome because it is filling for the number of calories you are consuming.

 You can create a large daily deficit during the week, without being hungry.
 This gives you a lot of wiggle room for higher calorie meals on the weekend.